 Borambil was the first property purchased in the Southern NSW region and now forms the centre of the Borambil aggregation.
 Located near Rand, Borambil was purchased in 2013 along with Mahonga Park.
 Located near Howlong, the One Tree Hill aggregation and Bandon were added to the Borambil aggregation during 2013.
-The Billabong property was acquired in 2014, bringing the total arable area of the aggregation to 8,255 hectares.
+The Billabong property was acquired in 2014, then Green Park and Moolah were purchased in 2023, bringing the total arable area of the Aggregation to 11,219ha.

 The Borambil aggregation has the largest geographic footprint of any aggregation in the Lawson Grains portfolio, being spread across nine separate properties.
 Whilst this provides logistical challenges, it has the benefit of significant rainfall variations across the properties for risk management—ranging from an average annual rainfall of 475 mm on the western boundary to 575 mm on the eastern boundary of the aggregation.